7 mins read

 • Inflammation of the gallbladder: If a gallstone blocks its opening, it can cause inflammation and pain.
 This leads to a condition known as acute cholecystitis and may require surgical removal of the gallbladder.

 • Bile duct obstruction: A gallstone can also block the bile duct, which can cause pain, inflammation, and even jaundice.
 This can require emergency medical attention to remove the blockage.
+After all, the pain from gallstones can be severe.

 • Pancreatitis: In rare cases, a gallstone can pass through the bile duct and block the pancreatic duct, leading to pancreas inflammation, causing severe abdominal pain, nausea, and vomiting and requiring prompt medical attention.